rusty-octopus/qrand/README.md

 * There are infinite and finite sequences, which can be configured
     * Infinite sequence may panic with `collect`
 * Sobol and Rd may be built options
-    * This means qrand_core could be as two crates
+    * This means qrand_core could be used as two crates
 * Sobol initialisation
     * Create a small tool that parses the Joe-Kuo direction numbers and creates a blob with already created polynomials
         * or at least packs the data in binary